Betty Boop: Under the Production Code

-Betty Boop's best appearances are considered to be in her first three years due to her "Jazz Baby" character and innocent sexuality, which was aimed at adults, but the content of her films was affected by the National Legion of Decency and the Production Code of 1934, which imposed guidelines on the motion-picture industry and placed specific restrictions on the content films could reference with sexual innuendos.
+Betty Boop's best appearances are considered to be in her first three years due to her "Jazz Baby" character and innocent sexuality, which was aimed at adults, but the content of her films was affected by the National Legion of Decency and the Production Code of 1934, which imposed guidelines on the motion-picture industry and placed specific restrictions on the content to which films could refer with sexual innuendos.
 This greatly affected the Betty Boop cartoons.

 No longer a carefree flapper from the date the code went into effect on July 1, 1934, Betty became a spinster housewife or a career girl who wore a fuller dress or skirt.
 Additionally, as time progressed, the curls in her hair gradually decreased in number.
 She also eventually stopped wearing her gold bracelets and hoop earrings, and she became more mature and wiser in personality, compared to her earlier years.
 Right from the start, Joseph Breen, the new head film censor, had numerous complaints.
 Breen ordered the removal of the suggestive introduction that had started the cartoons because Betty Boop's winks and shaking hips were deemed "suggestive of immorality".
 For a few entries, Betty was given a new human boyfriend named Freddy, who was introduced in She Wronged Him Right (1934).
 Next, Betty was teamed with a puppy named Pudgy, beginning with Betty Boop's Little Pal (1934).
 The following year saw the addition of the eccentric inventor Grampy, who debuted in Betty Boop and Grampy (1935).